Beauty Hacks You Can Do in Less Than One Minute

 Caffeine eye creams help tighten things up temporarily, so puffiness goes down and you look more awake without doing anything dramatic.
 I tap a small amount under my eyes, give it a few seconds, and that’s it.
 They’re helpful when your eyes just need to look a little more awake.

 If you like a temporary tingle and already know your skin tolerates spice, this can add a short-term plump effect.
-Mix a small amount of cayenne pepper (or cinnamon or peppermint oil if cayenne is too intense for you) with your favorite lip balm.
+Mix a small amount of peppermint oil or cinnamon with your favorite lip balm.
 A little goes a long way, so start with a small amount and adjust to your comfort level.

 Leave-On Lip Mask